-The IRS Fresh Start Program is designed to provide tax relief help for individuals who owe up to $50,000 in past-due taxes.
+The IRS Fresh Start Program is designed to provide back tax assistance help for individuals who owe up to $50,000 in past-due taxes.
 Fresh Start expands the availability of streamlined installment agreements and offer-in-compromise programs.
-It also increases the amount of tax debt that will result in a tax lien.
+It also increases the amount of back taxes that will result in a tax lien.

 With Fresh Start, taxpayers who owe less than $50,000 can automatically qualify for an installment agreement.
 You can make payments over 72 months without providing additional financial information.
 Previously, taxpayers who owed $25,000 or more had to fill out additional forms and provide documentation before an installment plan would be granted.

 If you can’t pay your tax bill right away and have a balance below $50,000, complete IRS Form 9465 to apply for an installment agreement.
 You can also use the Online Payment Agreement tool.